josemanuelperez91/nodepop2/README.md

 ## Install

-Inside the root folder, use NPM to install the required and development dependecies:
+Inside the root folder, use NPM to install the required and development dependecies, alongside the ./microservices folder dependecies:

     cd nodepop2
     npm install

-Inside the microservices folder, use NPM to install the required and development dependecies:

-    cd microservices
-    npm install
-    cd ..

 Create a .env file with the same constants as the .dev.env